clehner/vim-scissors/README.md

 - Connect vim using `:nbs:[host]` where host is the domain name of the server running vim-scissors.

+## Other

+- You may specify a site or filename filter in the `nbs` connection command, for situations where you are using vim-scissors for more than one site.
+Give a regexp as the password.
+Example: `:nbs:::^[^.]` will open only stylesheets whose name does not begin with a dot.

 ## Todo

-- Allow specifying a site or filename filter in the `nbs` connection command, for situations where you are using vim-scissors for more than one site.
-- Handle more CSS, including media queries and imports.
+- Handle more CSS, including imports.
 - Make a browser extension to add the script tag, or integrate with an existing extension, such as LiveReload.
-- Clean up code for diffing CSS.
-Factor out code common to both client and server.
+- Factor out code common to both client and server.
 - Improve cross-browser compatibility

 ## License